vmware-tanzu/velero/ADOPTERS.md

 **[Okteto][93]**
 Okteto integrates Velero in [Okteto Cloud][94] and [Okteto Enterprise][95] to periodically backup and restore our clusters for disaster recovery.
 Velero is also a core software building block to provide namespace cloning capabilities, a feature that allows our users cloning staging environments into their personal development namespace for providing production-like development environments.

+**[Storj Labs][96]**
+“Storj Labs offers a Kubernetes Backup that uses Velero and Restic to backup all ETCD and K8s configuration data, as well as snapshot any persistent volumes associated with clusters.
+This gives Kubernetes environments end-to-end encrypted, multi-region backups without requiring any special configuration.
+Tardigrade by Storj Labs provides decentralized cloud storage with better performance, at just a fraction of the cost of other providers.”
 ​
 ## Adding your organization to the list of Velero Adopters